 Nayla is the first woman film producer in the United Arab Emirates.
 Given a lack of regional film industry and Nayla being the first UAE national woman to embark on such a career, she received media attention and accolades from as far away as the Washington Post NHK and the BBC World.
 She is ranked amongst the Top 50 Most Powerful Personalities in Arab Cinema, and the 100 Most Powerful Arabs Under 40 by Arabian Business magazine.
+Al-Khaja has helped develop the UAE’s film industry and has advocated for the role of women in cinema.
+She supports and mentors Middle Eastern talents and thus she has become a reference for professionals in the region.

 She graduated from Dubai Women’s College with a degree in Mass Communication in 1999 and had a stint with Arabian Radio Network where she hosted her own travel show.
 It turned out to be a great success, her ratings being first in the station.
 However, Nayla realized her true calling lay in film Production which prompted her to apply to Ryerson University in Canada, well known for its Film making program.
 She graduated in 2005 with a Bachelor in Image studies – Film making.